 We define the first node of a list segment such that the next field of the node points inside the list segment (and the last node such that the prev field of the node points inside the list segment).
 As already mentioned, the all target specifier is used in hierarchically nested list structures where each nested data structure points back to the node of the parent list below which it is nested.
-Fig. 2 illustrates how the target specifier affects the semantics of points-to hfo(d), first d hfo(d), list hfo(d), list

-DLS d is concretized to the two regions r_1 and r_2 , and the nested abstract region r' to the two concrete regions r'1 and r'2 .
-Note that if r'was not nested, i.e., if it had level(r') = 0, it would concretise into a single region pointed by both r_1 and r_2 .
+Fig. 2 illustrates how the target specifier affects the semantics of points-to edges (and the corresponding addresses): The DLS d is concretized to the two regions r_1 and r_2 , and the nested abstract region r' to the two concrete regions r'1 and r'2 .
+Note that if r' was not nested, i.e., if it had level(r') = 0, it would concretise into a single region pointed by both r_1 and r_2 .